 Major difference between managed and unmanaged forests

-The difference between a managed and an unmanaged forest can be almost unimaginably great.
+The difference between a managed and an unmanaged forest can be unimaginably great.
 It becomes clear in this example where we show the development of a pine stand that has been actively managed, compared with the development of a stand that has not been managed at all.
 In the first example, measures have been taken to shape the pine stand with the aim of creating high growth, high quality and a high yield of sawn timber.
 In the second example, the forest has been left untouched to develop freely.

 Five years after harvesting